 It’s important to remember that in contrast to Serverless Framework, SAM works only with AWS infrastructure – you can’t switch to another provider later.
 On the other hand, this solution has some benefits.

 Being bound to a specific provider allows you to utilize its services even more efficiently because the framework has access to most or even all of its unique features.
-Moreover, it might get updated more frequently since there is no need to support a lot of other provider’s specific solutions.
+Moreover, it might get updated more frequently since there is no need to support a lot of other providers’ specific solutions.

 The next big advantage of AWS SAM is the fact that it has better function emulation for a local development environment.
-Instead of having a plugin which has only some basic functionality for function invocation, SAM tries to emulate a lot of other AWS services, trying to reflect AWS infrastructure as precisely as possible.
+Instead of having a plugin that has only some basic functionality for function invocation, SAM tries to emulate a lot of other AWS services, trying to reflect AWS infrastructure as precisely as possible.
 It is achieved with the use of Docker images.
 Thanks to that approach, some major bugs may be found faster and more frequently, allowing you to deliver a product of better quality.

-If you are creating a solution based on AWS, then both AWS SAM and Serverless Framework use CloudFormation under the hood, which is another AWS service responsible for proper provisioning of the whole infrastructure.
+If you are creating a solution based on AWS, then both AWS SAM and Serverless Framework use CloudFormation under the hood, which is another AWS service responsible for the proper provisioning of the whole infrastructure.
 You can think of these frameworks as a layer between your app and a provider.
-A layer which simplifies things to make you more productive.
+A layer that simplifies things to make you more productive.